ceroberoz/id-jobs/README.md

    scrapy crawl <crawler-name>
    ```
    Replace `<crawler-name>` with your chosen crawler (e.g., `vidio`, `gotogroup`)

+Don't worry if some of these terms sound like tech gibberish - you're learning!
+If you get stuck, there's a whole community of friendly coders ready to help.
+Happy job hunting! 🕷️🔍

 ## Turn data into eye candy 📊